— 7 min read

 Construction Site Inspections: A Guide for Contractors & Owners

-Construction site inspections are critical to ensuring that quality and safety procedures are followed correctly from the start.
+Construction site inspections are key to ensuring that quality and safety procedures are followed correctly from the start.
+They serve three primary objectives: identifying potential hazards, ensuring that quality standards are met, and verifying regulatory compliance.
 Construction projects involve coordinating multiple project team members, materials and equipment, which may expose contractors to many potential risks and hazards.
 In order to successfully run a construction site through the entire lifecycle of the project, routine construction site inspections are necessary.

 Table of contents